Prestigio Multiphone 5550 Duo full review

 Photos can look a little hazy around the edges, and colours lack a little punch.
 Video is similar: okay without being earth shattering.
 In general navigation you notice a little pixelation around the edges of icons, and an occasional general feeling of, well, being-a-bit-wetness.
 There's occasional ghosting during transitions and interactions.
 It's not super impressive, but I prefer to it the overblown nature of colours in some more expensive OLEDs, for example.

 In general it is a B- display.
 Definitely not great, but certainly not terrible.
 And exactly what you would expect at this price.
-(See also: Best budget smartphones of 2015: 14 best cheap phones you can buy in UK.)
+(See also: Best budget smartphones: 14 best cheap phones you can buy in UK.)

 Prestigio Multiphone 5550 Duo review: specs and performance